Jwsonic/Jwsonic.github.io/content/projects/filegrabber.md

 ## Front end with React and Redux

 After using [React](https://facebook.github.io/react/) to build [The Playbook]({{< relref "projects/playbook.md#using-react-for-an-easy-to-understand-ui" >}}) it has quickly become my favorite way to build webapp front ends.
 One thing React is not designed for is managing your application state.
-Facebook(the creator of React) recommends using the [Flux](https://facebook.github.io/flux/) architecture for React apps.
+Facebook (the creator of React) recommends using the [Flux](https://facebook.github.io/flux/) architecture for React apps.
 When I did more research on Flux, I found out that there are [many flux implementations](https://github.com/voronianski/flux-comparison) to choose from.
 Eventually I decided to use a method similar to Flux called [Redux](http://rackt.github.io/redux/).
-Redux in its own words is "[...a predictable state container for JavaScript apps.](http://rackt.github.io/redux/)".
+Redux, in its own words, is "[...a predictable state container for JavaScript apps.](http://rackt.github.io/redux/)".

 The core idea behind Redux is that your application state is stored as a read only data structure.
 Updates to application state are done via [pure functions](https://en.wikipedia.org/wiki/Pure_function) called reducers.
 Reducers take a state and an action as parameters and return an updated application state: